MrVPlusOne/TensorSafe/README.md

 # TensorSafe

-### Encode tensor/matrix shapes into types
+Encode tensor/matrix shapes into types

 ## Motivation

 Writing tensor/matrix code is error-prone.
-Because the compiler doesn't warn you when you write code to multiply two matrices with incompatible shapes.
+Because the compiler doesn't stop you from writing code that multiplies two matrices with incompatible shapes, for example.
- Instead, it lets your program run and run... oops!
-Suddenly crashed.
+ Instead, it lets your program run and run... oops! ... suddenly crashes.
 I can recall myself wasting quite a lot time debugging problems like this.
  Wouldn't it be nice if we can detect such errors at compiling time?

-Here comes **TensorSafe**, a tensor computing wrapper library for [nd4j](https://github.com/deeplearning4j/nd4j).
+That's why you need **TensorSafe**, a tensor computing wrapper library for [nd4j](https://github.com/deeplearning4j/nd4j).
 TensorSafe encodes tensor shape information into their types and uses type-level programming to detect inappropriate computations and compute the resulting shapes for you.